Learning to Stay: A daughter’s journey through survival, sacrifice, and intergenerational healing by Kris Rodriguez

 I wasn’t raised by immigrants.

-But I was raised by people who inherited the urgency of immigration.
+But I was raised by people who carried the weight and the urgency of immigration.
 People who knew how quickly stability could vanish.
+Who treated rest as a risk, and content as a luxury they couldn’t afford.

-My mother is from Puerto Rico, a place that has long existed in the shadows of America’s promises.
 We lived in the Bronx, where the streets were loud with pride, resistance, and survival.
-There was music, yes—culture, resilience, beauty—but under all of it ran a quiet current of fear.
+There was music, yes—culture, resilience, beauty—but under all of it ran a quiet current of fear…

 From a young age, I was taught to run.